NehaMahendraSingh/HealthBlog/README.md

 ````
 <br />

-* Now we can try by running a query from Astra CQL console:<br />
+* Now we can try by running a query from Astra CQL console:

 use healthblog;